Joanne B. Kim, MA

 Call (408) 508-6246 today for a free 15-minute phone consultation!

-Joanne Kim is a registered Marriage and Family Therapist Intern who completed her Master’s degree at Western Seminary, San Jose.
+Joanne Kim is a registered Associate Marriage and Family Therapist who completed her Master’s degree at Western Seminary, San Jose.
 She received her B.A. in Political Science and Japanese Studies from the University of California, Berkeley.

 Joanne loves connecting with people from all walks of life and empowering others to live more wholesome, meaningful, and satisfying lives.
 Joanne started helping others through private tutoring, teaching over 80 students from different age groups, life stages, socio-economic statuses, and ethnic backgrounds.
 She also served as the Pastoral Director at a local church, equipping ministry leaders with emotional health, relational, and counseling skills.